drigberg/taskmaster/README.md

 4. Fetch the ECR repository URI from the AWS console
 5. Tag the Docker image: `docker tag taskmaster:latest [REPOSITORY_URI]:latest`
 6. Push the image to ecr with `docker push [REPOSITORY_URI]:latest`
-7. Create a new revision for the task using the updated image
-8. Update the running service to use the new task revision

 ## Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).